 Any device and the VOIP phone need to be able to maintain active connection to a local internet network via a router.
 To ensure this, phones have an implemented feature of connection refresh at regular intervals.

 We recommend you to set up refresh to every 300 seconds.
 If your router disconnects you in a shorter time, you need to shorten the refresh time as well.
-We do not recommend to set up intervals shorter than 30 seconds.
+We do not recommend to set up intervals shorter than 30 seconds (You can get banned by our protection system).
 These settings are available in the SIP account’s network settings.
 Incorrect configuration of these parameters will result in the unavailability to receive phone calls.

 Note: CloudTalk Phone has the right configuration by default.